NSS-Workshops/service-monarch/README.md

 ## Overview

-The Monarch service is a microservice that is part of the Learning Platform that handles migrating tickets from the source group project repositories to each of the student teams' repositories.
-The Learning Platform API sends a message to the **channel_migrate_issue_tickets** channel after repos are created, students are added as collaborators, and Slack messages have been sent.
+Monarch is an independent service that is a part of the Learning Platform system that handles migrating tickets from the source group project repositories to each of the student teams' repositories.
+The Learning Platform API sends a message to a Valkey instance on the **channel_migrate_issue_tickets** channel after repos are created, students are added as collaborators, and Slack messages have been sent.

 ```py
 message = json.dumps({